 If you are short on time and want to spike your metabolic rate:

-• Why it works: HIIT creates an “afterburn” effect (excess post-exercise oxygen consumption, or EPOC), meaning your body continues to burn calories for hours after you step off the machine.
+- Why it works: HIIT creates an “afterburn” effect known as Excess Post-Exercise Oxygen Consumption (EPOC).
+This means your body continues to burn calories for hours after you step off the machine.

 3 Proven Treadmill Workouts to Burn Belly Fat

 Not all miles are created equal.
-To maximize calorie deficit and target fat stores, try rotating these three distinct workouts.
+To maximize your calorie deficit and target fat stores, try rotating these three distinct workouts throughout your week.

 The “12-3-30” Incline Method